 “To put it really simply, you could say that we have invented a new soy,” co-founder Maija Itkonen explained shortly after the first success.
 “It’s a perfect protein based on Nordic ingredients.”

-Now part of Paulig Group and eyes on the global markets, Gold&Green Foods is building a global success story.
-The company made headlines once again after its plant-based protein was recognised as a game changer at Horecava Innovation Award 2020 in January and launched in the US in February this year.
+Now part of Paulig Group and with eyes on the global markets, Gold&Green Foods is building a global success story.
+The company made headlines once again after its plant-based protein was recognised as a game changer at Horecava Innovation Award 2020 and launched in the US in February 2020.

 After its acquisition in 2019 by Norway’s Kavli Group, Verso Food has remarkably accelerated its expansion to new markets and product groups while keeping its base in Finland.
-The Beanit products were launched in the UK in January this year and are currently available in 300 shops across the country.
+The Beanit products were launched in the UK in 2020.

 “Going forward, we will continue to focus on fava bean innovations and strengthen our brand in Finland and abroad,” stressed Verso Food’s CEO, Tomi Järvenpää.

-These “food hackers on a quest to create new sustainable superfoods” have designed tasty and gut-friendly snacks under the brand of Nosht that help to keep hunger at bay while giving much-needed nutrition and hydration to sports enthusiasts and everyone living active lives.
+These “food hackers on a quest to create new sustainable superfoods” have designed tasty and gut-friendly snacks that help to keep hunger at bay while giving much-needed nutrition and hydration to sports enthusiasts and everyone living active lives.